sderev/shellgenius/README.md

 Powered by ChatGPT, ShellGenius generates accurate commands based on your input and provides step-by-step explanations to help you understand the underlying logic.

+ShellGenius is a tool in the [LLM-Toolbox](https://github.com/sderev/llm-toolbox).
+Consider checking it for finding other handful AI-powered CLI tools, such as `commitgen`, an automatic commit message generator.

 <!-- TOC -->
 ## Table of Contents